DHRUVvkdv/RAG-Chatbot-Backend/README.md

 # Ask:

-Query id to be random ?
+Query id to be random - YES
+Meta data to be stored with every chunk?

 # TO DO: